-The export volume growth in the first quarter of 2016 was mainly driven by our Asian and Americas operations, which experienced increases in volume to most regions of the world.
+The export volume growth in the second quarter and year-to-date periods of 2016 was mainly driven by our European and Asian operations, which experienced increases in volume to most regions of the world.
+Europe export volume showed significant growth to all regions.
+Asian export volume showed particular strength in the Asia-to-Europe and Asia-to-U.S. trade lanes.
+Americas export volume increased for the quarter, with solid growth in the Americas-to-U.S. trade lane.
 Export volume into the U.S. grew in all trade lanes.
-Asian export volume showed particular strength in the Asia-to-U.S. and Asia-to-Europe trade lanes.
-Americas export volume increased for the quarter, with solid growth in the Americas-to-Europe and Americas-to-U.S. trade lanes.
 However, U.S. export volume declined, largely due to the impact of the stronger U.S. Dollar, partially offset by growth in the U.S.-to-Europe trade lane.
-Overall export volume growth was mixed by product as we experienced growth in our premium express products, offset by declines in our standard products.
+Overall export volume growth by product was led by our premium express products, which increased at a faster rate than our standard products.

-The decrease in domestic volume in the first quarter of 2016 was primarily due to revenue management initiatives and slowing market conditions in Germany, Canada and the United Kingdom.
+The increase in domestic volume in the second quarter and year-to-date periods of 2016 was primarily due to growth in Germany, Italy, France and Turkey.